Sikkabakka/Connect4/README.md

 - **Python**: Ensure Python is installed on your system.
 You can download it from [here](https://www.python.org/downloads/).

 **Cloning the repository:**
+1. Open a terminal in the repository where you want the project placed
+2. Clone the repo
 ```bash
   git clone https://https://github.com/Sikkabakka/Connect4
 ```

 ```bash

 ```